ds-example/coding-challenge/README.md

 Note that this repo has been made specifically for your project, so you can and should interact directly with it (as opposed to creating a fork).
 We've set up GitHub Actions CI and Heroku review apps within this repo to assist with your development workflow.

-### Development Prerequesites
+### Development Prerequisites

 To work on this project, you should have some basics installed:

-- Node v12 (we encourage use of [NVM](https://github.com/nvm-sh/nvm#installing-and-updating) to manage node versions)
+- Node v12 (we encourage use of [NVM](https://github.com/nvm-sh/nvm#installing-and-updating) to manage node versions, if necessary)
 - [VS Code](https://code.visualstudio.com/)
   - [Prettier extension](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode) installed

+#### Scripts in package.json

+Aside from the `dev` script, we have a few other scripts declared in our `package.json` file.
+You won't need to interact with them, but for reference, this is what they do:

+- `build` This will create a static (compiled) Storybook build for distribution.
+- `start` This will start the static (compiled) Storybook build on a specified port.
+This gets run by Heroku for app deployment.

 ## Source Code & Component Structure

 In this project, all of the source code is within the `src/` folder.
 We have our components split up into three projects:

 - `SDS/` - Our Base Component Subsystem.
 You will be using these components as you build out your own components.
 The SDS Engineering team has already built out these components.
 - `c360/` - The C360 Subsystem.
 This is experience component layer where your work will live.
-We have scaffoled out the components you will need to build, but the rest is up to you.
+We have scaffolded out the components you will need to build, but the rest is up to you.
 - `intro/` - Our Welcome component lives here.
 You won't need to interact with this directory.

 ### Component Files